eclipse-sumo/sumo/docs/web/docs/Models/MMPEVEM.md

 Start SUMO with the `--emission-output` option in order to generate an XML file with the emissions of all vehicles.
-In the XML, the attribute `electricity` shows the electric energy consumption of a vehicle in a given time step in Wh.
+In the XML, the attribute `electricity` shows the electric energy consumption (in Wh) of a vehicle in a given time step.
 Please note that this value is only provided by MMPEVEM if and only if the `vtype` definition of the vehicle in question was set accordingly.